 Surface erosion is not modeled, but may bias the results.
 Any erosion will result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal [England and Molnar, 1990; Mancktelow and Grasemann, 1997].
-Geologic constraints suggest that 15-20 km of exhumation/erosion is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [Chapman et al., 2012; Saleeby, 2003], and is thus likely to disproportionately affect the older models.
+Geologic constraints suggest that 15-20 km of exhumation is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [Chapman et al., 2012; Saleeby, 2003], and is thus likely to disproportionately affect the older models.
 The lack of erosion in the model framework biases towards predicting lower geothermal gradient overall.
-In terms of the slab window and underplated Monterey plate scenarios (A and B models), this effect would push the final geotherm beyond, or at the limit of the xenolith thermobarometry (Fig. 22a and b).
-In terms of the underplated mantle nappe(s) scenario (model C), this effect would push the final modeled geotherm more into the centroid of the xenolith thermobarometric array (Fig. 22c).
+For the slab window and underplated Monterey plate scenarios (model groups A and B) this effect would push the final geotherm to or beyond the limit of xenolith thermobarometry Figure ¿fig:model_results?a and b.
+In the underplated mantle nappe scenario (model C) this effect would push the final modeled geotherm towards the centroid of the xenolith thermobarometric array Figure ¿fig:model_results?c and Figure ¿fig:model_comparison?

 The uncertainties inherent in this model bias the results towards predicting lower-temperature, less-convex geotherms over the model domain.
-These potential biases are significant when making comparisons with measured values of heat flux and xenolith thermobarometry e.g. ¿fig:model_comparison?, which are not subject to these biases.
+These potential biases affect comparisons comparisons with measured values of heat flux and xenolith thermobarometry, which are not subject to these biases [Figure ¿fig:model_comparison?].
 Thus, geotherms predicted by this model might be underestimates for potential mantle temperature at a given depth, especially for the older tectonic scenarios modeled.
-Additional discussion of these factors can be found in Section 9(Supplementary Data file?).
+Additional discussion of these factors can be found in Section 7.

 Summary of model results

 Our thermal modeling predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the shallow slab window than for the stalled-slab or underplated mantle nappe models.
 The geothermal gradients implied for the shallow slab window scenario are much higher than those suggested by heat flow data in the Coast Ranges, leading Erkan and Blackwell [2008] to favor a stalled slab tectonic scenario.
-Our modeling further predicts that both the stalled slab and (deep slab window reheated) mantle nappe scenarios recover the xenolith thermobarometrically determined geotherm, while not violating constraints posed by surface heat flow data.
-The effect of not accounting for exhumation/erosion in our models further pushes the modeled geotherm for the shallow slab window scenario out of the thermobarometrically determined geotherm field, while pushing the Monterey plate endmember of the stalled slab scenario at, or beyond the limit of there thermobarometrically determined field, and the reheated underplated mantle nappe modeled geotherm more precisely within the centroid of the thermobarometricically determined field.
-Unfortunately the effects of exhumation/erosion are not accounted for in our modeling, nor are the geologic constraints on the temporal relations in exhumation/erosion well enough defined to properly pose within the context of such modeling.
+Our modeling predicts that both the stalled slab and (deep slab window reheated) Cretaceous mantle nappe scenarios recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.

+Exhumation/erosion, while not accounted for in our models, pushes the modeled geotherm for the shallow slab window scenario outside of the limit of the thermobarometric constraints on xenolith entrainment, while pushing the Monterey plate endmember stalled-slab scenario towards the upper limit of this field, and aligns the reheated mantle nappe scenario with the center of the field.
+Unfortunately, we are prevented from incorporating the effects of exhumation/erosion due to the lack of temporally-defined geologic constraints on these processes that can be properly posed within the context of such modeling.

 Contemporary lithospheric structure and thermal state